helgridly/love/index.md

 I would like to co-create a life - location, partner, friends, community (which I see as another word for "family") - at a more sustainable pace, where exploration and flourishing is nurtured.
 I value making sure people are fed: I've volunteered making meals for chronically sick people, and also helped run a mutual aid food drive for two years.
 I want to spend more of my time tackling food insecurity and I've got Big Plans to do so.

-I'd like to have kids, and be active in raising them.
+I've still got more travelling in me: more time in Japan, interior China, a return to Istanbul, and Iran are all on my bucket list.
+I seem to be converging on India from both directions.

+Someone giving me feedback on this page once told me I come across as having main character energy.
+It's true!
+And I'm looking for a co-star: someone who burns brightly, knows it, and wants to be with me because they love my light; a relationship where we reinforce and lift each other, ever-growing.

 I think I'd make an amazing trophy husband, which is only a joke if you're not rich.

-Meanwhile, I've still got more travelling in me: more time in Japan, interior China, a return to Istanbul, and Iran are all on my bucket list.
-I seem to be converging on India from both directions.
+I want children, and I want to be active in raising them.
+I grew up in London and miss it enormously, but it's not time for me to move back _yet_; but I do think it'd be a wonderful place to live it's time for me to trade my main character energy into being a supporting character in my kids' lives.
+If we get serious, expect me to seriously float this idea.
+In the meantime, I'll be back for regular visits: London is a place where I breathe out, find ease and peace.

 ## Spirituality